Lebanon set for debt default as government decides not to pay

 The decision not to pay maturing Eurobonds and to launch negotiations with creditors was taken unanimously at a cabinet meeting, ministerial sources and a senior politician said.

-Prime Minister Hassan Diab is set to announce the decision, which was taken unanimously at a cabinet meeting, in a speech to the nation at 6:30 p.m.
+Prime Minister Hassan Diab is set to announce the decision in a speech to the nation at 6:30 p.m.
 (1630 GMT).

 A default on Lebanon’s foreign currency debt will mark a new phase in a crisis that has hammered the economy since October, slicing around 40% off the value of the local currency, denying savers full access to their deposits and fuelling unrest.